microsoft/vscode-docs/docs/editor/debugging.md

 * Breakpoints in the editor margin are normally shown as red filled circles.
 * Disabled breakpoints have a filled gray circle.
-* Column breakpoints are shown inline in the editor
+* Column breakpoints are shown inline in the editor.
 * When a debugging sessions starts, breakpoints that cannot be registered with the debugger change to a gray hollow circle.
 The same might happen if the source is edited while a debug session without live-edit support is running.

 The **Reapply All Breakpoints** command sets all breakpoints again to their original location.
 This is helpful if your debug environment is "lazy" and "misplaces" breakpoints in source code that has not yet been executed.